-Health, which is not simply the absence of disease, is a context of existence that encompasses well-being on all levels from the physical to the mental, emotional, and social which most societies are inadequately capable of fulfilling, especially when profit (numbers representing intangible funds on a page) is the primary criteria under which most societies evaluate their success and the success of individuals, and ingrained delusions of self-hood cause many to feel entitled to valuate the worth of others, and the planet itself, based on arbitrary standards.
+Health, which is not simply the absence of disease, is a context of existence that encompasses well-being on all levels from the physical to the mental, emotional, and social.
+Most societies, however, are inadequately capable of supporting health on any fundamental level, especially when profit margins (numbers representing intangible funds on a page) and other empty markers are the primary criteria under which most societies evaluate their success and the success of individuals, and ingrained delusions of self-hood cause many to feel entitled to valuate the worth of others (and even the planet that hosts all life itself) based on insubstantial arbitrary standards.

 Regardless of its promise to do so, human societies are not adequate for fulfilling the true needs of human beings and can never support humanity’s healing from most traumas, especially ego-trauma, since society itself is an ego and trauma-creating and perpetuating machine.

-Though this message may seem “radical” for many, the basic fact is that in order to truly be free in body, mind, and spirit, one must give up all attachments to false constructs and identities (which some may never do, because depending of historical timelines, they may appear to “benefit” from these false identifications even at the expense of others and their true Self/liberation).
+Though this message may seem “radical” for many, the basic fact is that in order to truly be free in body, mind, and spirit, one must give up all attachments to false constructs and identities (which some may never do, because depending on historical timelines, they may appear to “benefit” from these false identifications even at the expense of others and their true Self and liberation).

 The Eightfold Path is an inward journey for a reason: you cannot find yourself in the world, but must instead look (without distortion) within you for true liberation and freedom.